tomyo/test-utils-js/README.md

-# js-test-utils
+# test-utils-js
-Utility functions for testing small javascript libraries
+Utility functions I use for testing small javascript projects.